magland/sortingview/README.md

 ## Running a backend

 Some visualizations require a running backend.
-Run the following in a terminal:
+Most do not.
+Optionally, run the following in a terminal:

 ```bash
 sortingview-start-backend